What’s Wrong with Class Warfare, Anyway?

 This morning marked the first time that I heard someone ask the seemingly obvious question: “What’s so wrong with using the term ‘class warfare’?”
 And while this may just as likely have been said, though for entirely different reasons, by the likes of Sean Hannity or Mark Levine as by Rachael Maddow or Al Sharpton, this question was instead posed by the endearingly buffoonish Donny Deutsch, chairman of Deutsch Inc. and frequent contributor to MSNBC’s Morning Joe program.

-Very few media pundits, writers, bloggers or newscasters have willingly embraced the term ‘class warfare,’ and while politicians may perhaps be excused their reticence in this regard, busy as they are presiding over warfare of the military-grade bloodsheding kind, the rest of us are not so easily excused.
+Very few media pundits, writers, bloggers or newscasters have willingly embraced the term ‘class warfare,’ and while politicians may perhaps be excused their reticence with regard to the term, busy as they are presiding over warfare of the military-grade bloodsheding kind, the rest of us are not so easily excused.
 Because ‘class warfare’ is not, as Mitt Romney and Fox News would have you believe, a vilifying invective or an inducement to reissue the guillotine in the service of public executions.
-And this is perhaps where some clarification is required so that we may all, willingly and comfortably, describe our nouveau gilded-age America and the politics of reform in precisely the terms they deserve: class warfare.

-Insofar as OWS refuses to cohere around a common set of ideas, so too might they often see their opposition as likewise unable to cohere around common ideas.
-This is symptomatic of the same mistake that sees the Occupy movement’s 99% as engaged only on behalf of their own self-interests, and the 1% correspondingly engaged only on behalf of their own.
-But because this sort of division does not represent a difference of ideology but rather a difference of where one stands with regard to one’s bank account, Occupy Wall Street’s lack of ideological clarity only ends up reinforcing the perception that ‘class warfare’ amounts to a difference between subject positions—a difference between one person’s standing and the other’s.
-But insofar as rich people might also be supporters of OWS (and there are many), they act not in their own self-interests but on behalf of an adherence to an ideology.
-Likewise there are many among the 99% who are staunch opponents of OWS’s protest against inequality.
+Insofar as OWS refuses to cohere around a common set of ideas, so too might they often see their opposition as likewise unable to cohere around a common set of ideas.
+This is symptomatic of the same mistake that sees the Occupy movement’s 99% as engaged only on behalf of their own self-interests and the 1% correspondingly engaged only on behalf of their own.
+But because this sort of division does not represent a difference of ideology but rather a difference of where one stands with regard to one’s bank account, OWS’s lack of ideological clarity only ends up reinforcing the perception that ‘class warfare’ amounts to a difference between subject positions.
+But insofar as rich people might also be supporters of OWS (there are many), they act not in their own self-interests but on behalf of an adherence to an ideology.
+Likewise there are many among the 99% who are staunch opponents of OWS’s protest against inequality (most of them watch FoxNews).
 And so class warfare should be expressed not as a war against the rich (which it isn’t) but a war against the class structure that produces concentrated wealth among 1% of the population at the expense and often abject exploitation of the remaining 99%.